Sophia-Community/SophiApp/README.md

 ##  Adendum

+* Some features require an internet connection.
+You should note that the appropriate features will be hidden in UI.
 * You are able to enable hidden functions in UI by turning on the "Advanced settings" in the Settings;
   * The hidden functions will marked with a gear in UI;
 * After closing SophiApp, it creates a log file that you can attach to an open issue (or send to the [Telegram](https://t.me/sophia_chat) group) to help us understand bug.
 The log file doesn't contain any sensitive personal information.
 We do not store any data neither in the Windows registry, nor on any server.